dsdanielpark/arxiv2text/README.md

 A Python package that converts arXiv documents into structured text using arXiv PDF URLs.
 If it's a PDF link other than arXiv, it's mostly feasible.
 If extraction to markdown fails, try extracting to text or HTML.

+However, this package may be extracted as incomplete text, particularly in relation to expressions, as it is used as a sub-package for archival translations into other languages (e.g., Korean).
+Some parts of the text may be incomplete, and further post-processing will be required.
+The current plan is to perform self SFT to correctly align these expressions into LaTeX and aim to translate and summarize them using LLM.

+We are considering transformations into the [LaTeXML](https://github.com/brucemiller/LaTeXML) format in the future.
+Therefore, it is currently challenging to expect a fully complete extraction in a general sense.

 <br>

 ## Install